nataliabernardo/Tensorflow_ObjDetection/README.md

 ### Identifying Curb Ramps on Sidewalks through Google Street View images

 When I moved to Seattle, one year ago, I noticed that some neighborhoods were not served with disabled-friendly sidewalks, especially because not every corner had a curb ramp.
-Fortunatelly, the city is making an effort for adding [ADA (Americans with Disabilities Act) compliant curb ramps](http://www.ada-compliance.com/ada-compliance/cub-ramp) on its streets.
+Fortunatelly, the City is making an effort for adding [ADA (Americans with Disabilities Act) compliant curb ramps](http://www.ada-compliance.com/ada-compliance/cub-ramp) on its streets.

 <p align="center"> <img src="/images/ADA.png" width="90%"></p>